risingseed/docs/README.md

 What are we doing, and why are we doing it.

-Realizing the potential application of blockchain and similar technologies can help Help people around the world discover legitimate and awesome blockchain projects that will shape the world for the better.
+Realizing the potential application of blockchain and similar technologies can help people around the world discover legitimate and awesome blockchain projects that will shape the world for the better.

 #### Problem